Kpable/kpable.github.io/_games/performance-review/performance-review.md

 ## What I'm doing

-I am the Lead Programmer, working closely with the designer on the functionaly and code development.
+I am the Lead Programmer, working closely with the designer on the functionality and code development.

 ![Image] [image]{:class="image fit"}